Anivice/80386-ASM/documentation/4_loading_program.md

 usually, expose themselves as pins outside the chip package.

 Each communication port has a specific address to identify themselves.
 Thus, the port numbers listed from line 6 to 13.
-CPU send and receive data using `in` and `out` instructions, which only takes `al` or `ax` as 8bit or 16bit to send or receive data, and `dx` or constants to specify the ports, meaning:
+CPU sends and receives data using `in` and `out` instructions, which only takes `al` or `ax` as 8bit or 16bit mode to send or receive data, and uses `dx` or constants to specify the ports, meaning:

 ```nasm
     in  ax, dx